rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 Regarding new contributors:
-The progress has been made in part thanks to Miguel Guarniz (kckeiks).
+The progress has been made in part thanks to @kckeiks.

 Regarding prioritization and focus:
-One of the owners, cjgillot started a large refactor of lifetime resolution.
+One of the owners, @cjgillot started a large refactor of lifetime resolution.
 This refactor allowed for faster progress in fixing a few old bugs.